ClaraMarquardt/EmailAnalyser/README.md

 [0] MACOSX
 intnet
-[1] Terminal (Installed by Default on MacOSX) (* Assume that running bash (not e.g. zshrc))

-[2] Gmail email account (* MVP - tool can be extended to work with other email clients)
+[1] Terminal (Installed by Default on MacOSX) (* Assume that running bash (not e.g. zshrc)) may need to click yes, etc. will take longer if no xcode instlaled [2] Gmail email account (* MVP - tool can be extended to work with other email clients)
 * You may need to modify the security settings here (need to modify only once) to allow the script to access your account: https://myaccount.google.com/lesssecureapps